KrunalPatel27/MapReduce/readme.md

 To Run the MapReduce
 	create JAR using: 'gradle jar'

-Credits: For this project I am using ./https://github.com/rashmitripathi/Asteroid_Game_Junit_Project as base, where the author has test cases written.
+Credits: For this project I am using [Repo](https://github.com/rashmitripathi/Asteroid_Game_Junit_Project) as base, where the author has written some test cases along with source code.
+I wrote my own parser for Jacoco and MapReduce.